some-ip-com/open-someip-spec/src/someip-sd.rst

 This means:

 * It is not allowed to send initial values of events upon subscriptions (pure event and not field).
-* The event messages of field notifiers must be sent on subscriptions (field and not pure event).
+* The event messages of field notifiers shall be sent on subscriptions (field and not pure event).

 .. feat_req:: 🎯
     :id: feat_req_someipsd_625